 Does Plan G cover dental?

-Medicare Part G does not cover routine dental services such as cleanings or fillings.
+Medicare Plan G does not cover routine dental services such as cleanings or fillings.

 What is Medicare Part G?